 The program controls the operation of loading the receivers from selected sources.
 The FlexXpand controls the operation of the Vacuum Pumps (VP), the station "Tee" valves and the Purge (Source) valves.
-The FlexXpand must be in SYSTEM RUNNING mode for any conveying to take place.
+The FlexXpand must be in SYSTEM RUNNING mode. for any conveying to take place.
 The FlexXpand will not default to STOPPED mode on power loss.
+Starting or stopping the FlexXpand will not reset the various station settings and controls.